-The net assets of VIEs in which the Company has variable interests were \$2.8 billion and \$32.9 billion as of March 31, 2016 and December 31, 2015, respectively.
-The significant decline was the result of the adoption of ASU 2015-02 on January 1, 2016.
+(1) The significant decline in the net assets period over period was due to the adoption of ASU 2015-02 on January 1, 2016.
 Prior to adoption of ASU 2015-02, management fees and incentive income were considered to be direct variable interests in the Company's funds.
 Subsequent to the adoption of ASU 2015-02, these fees were no longer considered to be variable interests when they were deemed customary and commensurate with the services being performed, and therefore only entities in which the Company holds other direct variable interests are included in the disclosure.